-Kennametal is a global enterprise that delivers productivity to customers seeking peak performance in demanding environments by providing innovative custom and standard wear-resistant solutions.
-To provide these solutions, the Company harnesses its knowledge of advanced materials and application development with a commitment to environmental sustainability.
-The Company's solutions are built around industry-essential technology platforms.
-These include metalworking tools, engineered components, surface technologies and earth cutting tools that are mission-critical to the performance of its customers battling extreme conditions such as fatigue wear, corrosion and high temperatures.
-The Company's primary markets are general engineering, transportation, aerospace, defense, energy and earthworks.
-End users of the Company's products include metalworking and machinery manufacturers and suppliers across a diverse array of industries, including the aerospace, defense, transportation, machine tool, light machinery and heavy machinery, as well as producers and suppliers in a number of equipment-intensive industries such as coal mining, road construction and quarrying, as well as oil and gas exploration, refining, production and supply.
-The end users' applications range from airframes to mining operations, engines to oil wells and turbochargers to processing.
+Kennametal is a global enterprise that delivers productivity solutions to customers seeking peak performance in demanding environments by providing innovative wear-resistant products, application engineering and services backed by advanced material science serving customers across diverse sectors of industrial production, transportation, earthworks, energy, infrastructure and aerospace.
+The Company's solutions are built around industry-essential technology platforms including precision-engineered metalworking tools and components, surface technologies and earth cutting tools that are mission-critical to customer operations battling extreme conditions associated with fatigue wear, corrosion and high temperatures.
+End users of the Company's products include manufacturers, metalworking suppliers, machinery operators and processors engaged in a diverse array of industries, including the manufacture of transportation vehicles and systems; machine tool, light machinery and heavy machinery industries; airframe and aerospace components and systems, defense; as well as producers and suppliers in equipment-intensive operations such as coal mining, road construction, quarrying, oil and gas exploration, refining, production and supply.
+The Company's product offering includes a wide selection of standard and customized technologies for metalworking, such as sophisticated metal cutting tools, tooling systems and services, as well as advanced, high-performance materials, such as cemented tungsten carbide products, super alloys, coatings and investment castings to address customer demands.
+These products are offered through a variety of channels to meet customer-specified needs.